 If you have begun investigating how to become a CPA, you will find that the requirements vary depending on the state in which you live or work.
-However, there are some general rules that apply for becoming a CPA anywhere in the United States.
+However, some general rules apply to become a CPA anywhere in the United States.

-To become a CPA you will first need to pursue a college degree.
-Generally you need at least a bachelor’s degree, though most states now require five years, or 150 credit hours of credit.
-You don’t necessarily need to obtain a degree in accounting, but you will need a designated number of semester hours in accounting, and a certain number of semester hours in general business courses.
+To become a CPA, you will first need to pursue a college degree.
+Generally, you need at least a bachelor’s degree, though most states now require five years or 150 credit hours of credit.
+You don’t necessarily need to obtain a degree in accounting.
+Still, you will need a designated number of semester hours in accounting, and a certain amount of semester hours in general business courses.
 Obtaining a degree in accounting or a degree in business with a concentration in accounting may be the best way to satisfy these requirements.

 The CPA exam is a very challenging exam with a very high failure rate.
 You will need to study hard to have a chance at passing it.
 To improve your chances of success, you may want to consider taking a CPA Exam Review Course.
-The investment of time and money will pay off when you pass the exam quicker, which will fast track your path to becoming a CPA.
+The investment of time and money will pay off when you pass the exam quickly, which will fast-track your path to becoming a CPA.

 The next requirement you need to familiarize yourself with when learning how to become a CPA is the experience requirement.
-How much and what type of work experience is needed to become a CPA depends on the state.
-Normally a year or two of experience is required.
-Depending on your state, there may be a requirement to work in public accounting, i.e., as an auditor with a public accounting firm, but other states will allow more general accounting work, such as in the private sector or with the government, to meet the experience requirement.
-Often there is a requirement that the work be supervised by a licensed CPA.
+How much and what type of work experience is required to become a CPA depends on the state.
+Usually, a year or two of experience is required.
+Depending on your state, there may be a requirement to work in public accounting, i.e., as an auditor with a public accounting firm.
+Still, other countries will allow more general accounting work, such as in the private sector or with the government, to meet the experience requirement.
+Often there is a requirement that a licensed CPA supervises the work.

 Most states now also require that a CPA applicant take an ethics exam.
 Your state’s Board of Accountancy can tell you exactly how to become a CPA in your country.
 You can also consult the accounting department at the college you attend or plan to attend.